 I believe it is very significant that we have gathered here for this special session of UPF's International Leadership Conference, and the launch, in this region, of the International Association of Parliamentarians for Peace.
-I am encouraged that parliamentarians have come together from not only the United Kingdom, but also from many other European nations, as well as from nations of the Middle East and Eurasia.
+I am encouraged that parliamentarians have come together from not only Costa Rica, but from many other nations of Central America and the Caribbean as well.

-My late husband, Rev. Dr. Sun Myung Moon, and I have always taught that individuals in every sector of society---including government, civil society, religion, business, academia, and so forth---have a responsibility to work to build a world of universal and lasting peace.
+My late husband, Rev. Dr. Sun Myung Moon, and I have always taught that individuals in every sector of society-including government, civil society, religion, business, academia, etc.-have a responsibility to work to build a world of universal and lasting peace.
 This is especially true of parliamentarians.